!built by civilization>

 The era of harm reduction, half steps and lesser evils is behind us.
 As a society, we need to be bold in ways that were once unimaginable.
 Luckily in the building sector, we now can imagine where we need to go.
 In fact, we don’t need to just imagine it.
 We can touch, experience, learn from, and replicate it.Denis Hayes

-The attention-getting elements of the Bullitt Center—100% onsite renewable energy, water and waste management, as well as a safe, naturally day-lit and ventilated work environment built to last 250 years—follow from an equally exciting integrated design process that enabled us to move beyond the traditionally linear design, engineering and construction process.
+The attention-getting elements of the Bullitt Center—onsite renewable energy, water and waste management, as well as a safe, naturally day-lit and ventilated work environment built to last 250 years—follow from an equally exciting integrated design process that enabled us to move beyond the traditionally linear design, engineering and construction process.
 In considering first and foremost how to design a building with essentially no environmental footprint, it was energizing to identify imaginative and elegant ways to beautifully express the building’s core performance functions through design strategies using a mix of existing and new technologies, systems, and materials.
 While in one sense we had to do more with less, as an integrated design team, we happily found that designing to high-performance targets actually opened up numerous formal design opportunities.
-Currently state-of-the-art, the building technology, envelope and supporting structure are designed as separate components that can easily be updated to meet needs of the next generation users as advancements are made in coming years without seriously impacting other key aspects of the building.
+As we have found useful over the years, the building technology, envelope, and supporting structure are designed as separate components that can easily be updated to meet needs of the next generation users as advancements are made without seriously impacting other key aspects of the building.